kurenchuksergey/file-storage/README.md

 - **Hierarchy Space** consists of a prefix tree, specifically a trie, which represents the hierarchy of files and directories in the file system.
 This structure provide effective way for move operation

-- **Blocks Space** is divided into two areas: the **Free Blocks Map** and the **Raw data blocks**.
+- **Blocks Space** is divided into two areas: the **Use Blocks Map** and the **Raw data blocks**.
-    -  **Free Blocks Map** is an area that keeps track of the availability of blocks in the file system.
-It maintains a map of free blocks, indicating which blocks are available for use.
+    -  **Used Blocks Map** is an area that keeps track of the availability of blocks in the file system.
+It maintains a map of used/free blocks, indicating which blocks are available for use.
     -  **Raw data blocks** stores the actual data content of the files.
 These blocks have a fixed length and hold the file contents.
     By using fixed-length data blocks, the file system addresses file fragmentation without the need for defragmentation algorithms.